SalvatoreBarone/pyAMOSA/README.md

  - the ```initial_temperature``` is the initial temperature of the matter;
  - the ```final_temperature``` is the final temperature of the matter;
  - the ```cooling_factor``` governs how quickly the temperature of the matter decreases during the annealing process.
+ - the ```early_termination_window``` parameter allows the early-termination of the algorithm in case the Pareto-front does not improve through the specified amount of iterations.
+See [3] for more.

 ```
 optimizer.archive_hard_limit = 50